tdehart/tomdehart-astro/src/pages/projects/rapadvocate.md

 RapAdvocate is meant to provide a single source for seeing an artist's full discography, lets users rank these albums and mixtapes from best to worst, and aggregates everyone's rankings into one list.
 It serves as a lightweight music discovery tool (as opposed to bloated sites like last.fm) that is tailored to the hip hop community.

-I started this side project just for fun and to learn the [Meteor](http://www.meteor.com/) framework.
-It was actually a lot of fun writing pure JavaScript for both the backend and frontend.
-I will definitely keep my eye on this framework and hope to use it again in the future.
+I started this side project to learn the [Meteor](http://www.meteor.com/) framework.
+It features a live aggregate of album rankings through users, as well as a live Twitter feed from the artist.